4site-interactive-studios/engrid-template/README-GETTING-STARTED.md

 --

-If you're not interested in forking the repo, here are instructions for cloning it into your own repository.

-From your command line run the following to create a clean copy on your computer of the main ENGrid repository.
-And wherever you see XYZ replace that with the desired name of your project.
+If you can Fork the repo you should, otherwise you'll need to duplicate it into a new repo.
+Intructions for the duplication process are below.

+**Prep**
 You need [Node.js](https://nodejs.org/en/download/) to use `npx`.

+**Notes**
+XYZ = Your abreviated organizational name (e.g. peta, nwf, ewg)

+**Instructions**
+Got to GitHub and create a new repository with the name (e.g. engrid-XYZ).
+Replace XYZ with your abreviated organizational name

+From your command line (Terminal or VSCode) navigate to an empty folder (this includes no hidden files).
+Run the following code to create a clean copy of the ENGrid repo in that folder.
+Then stage everything for committing and rename the default branch to "main".

 `npx degit https://github.com/4site-interactive-studios/engrid#main engrid-XYZ`

-Now create a new repository on Github by the same name (e.g. engrid-XYZ)

-In VSCode open your local copy of the repository you just created (engrid-XYZ).
-Then in VSCode's Terminal run:

 `git init`